 Discover the city’s high-octane side

-For something a bit different – especially on a rainy day – head just outside central Salzburg’s to Hangar 7, next to the airport.
-This unique steel and glass dome couldn’t be any more of a contrast to Salzburg’s fairytale architecture.
-It was built to hold Dietrich Mateschitz’s collection of cars and planes, the Austrian entrepreneur who co-owns Red Bull.
+For something totally different – especially on a rainy day – head just outside central Salzburg to Hangar 7, next to the airport.
+This unique steel and glass dome is a real contrast to Salzburg’s fairytale architecture.
+It was built to hold a collection of cars and planes amassed by Dietrich Mateschitz, the Austrian entrepreneur who co-owns Red Bull.

-There are Formula 1 cars from the Red Bull and Torro Rosso teams on show, as well as aircraft used by the Flying Bulls aviation team who take historic planes and helicopters and restore them in next-door Hangar 8.
-If you love planes you’ll love this place, and the building is definitely worth seeing – there’s a really good restaurant and bar overlooking the airport runway too.
+There are Formula 1 cars from the Red Bull and Torro Rosso teams and aircraft used by the Flying Bulls aviation team, who take historic planes and helicopters and restore them next-door in Hangar 8.
+If you love planes it’s well worth a visit, not least for its unusual building – and there’s a good restaurant and bar overlooking the airport runway too.